filipebezerra/AndroidHttpStrategies-Showcase/README.md

 # StackOverflow Api

-Android app demo showing how to consume restful services using 4 different strategies: AsyncTask, AQuery, Volley and Retrofit 2.
+Android app demo showing how to consume RESTful services using 4 different strategies: AsyncTask, AQuery, Volley and Retrofit 2.

 About
 -----